phuihock/metatrader-mcp-server/references/Defining a Unified Function Schema for Cross-Platform LLM Tool Use (OpenAI, Gemini, Claude).md

 ## 5. Handling Nested Python Structures: Naming Conventions

 The user query specifies a Python library structure involving classes, modules, and sub-modules containing functions.
-However, LLM tool-calling APIs require a single, flat string `name` to identify each function or tool.[3, 4, 10] This necessitates a convention for mapping the hierarchical Python structure (e.g., `my_library.utils.networking.send_request` or `my_library.data.Processor.process_item`) into a unique, flat name suitable for the APIs.
+However, LLM tool-calling APIs require a single, flat string `name` to identify each function or tool.
+This necessitates a convention for mapping the hierarchical Python structure (e.g., `my_library.utils.networking.send_request` or `my_library.data.Processor.process_item`) into a unique, flat name suitable for the APIs.

 ### 5.1.
 The Challenge of Hierarchical Names